JimmyBok/Capstone-II/README.md

 A higher betweenness centrality is indicative of in degree node of the weighted edge having a larger citation network then the other side of the split.

+- Betweenness Centrality .03 --> PN 4299815 Cacinoembryonic antigens
-_Sprouting from PN 4098876: Reverse sandwich immunoassay_
+- Betweenness Centrality .02 Sprouting from PN 4098876: Reverse sandwich immunoassay
 - Betweenness Centrality .02 --> PN 3995019: Diagnostic reagent system:
 - Betweenness Centrality .01 --> PN 3896217: Method and apparatus for radioimmunoassay with regeneration of immunoadsorbent
 - Betweenness Centrality .01 --> PN 3975511: Solid phase radioimmunoassay